Steve-Fenton/millrace/docs/index.md

 Run the server using `pnpm exec millrace` or `npx millrace` and open the URL in your browser.
 By default the URL is `localhost:8888`.

+Kanban boards are divided into columns and swimlanes.

+- **Columns**: Represent stages tasks progress through on their way to done.
+- **Swimlanes**: Let you group tasks into workstreams, or types, or whatever you find useful.

+You can add, rename, reorder, and delete columns and swimlanes.
+You should move cards out of a column/swimlane before you delete it, otherwise the cards will be moved to the first column/swimlane so you don't lose them.

+You set up task owners against the project to power select lists in the application.

 ## Features

 ### Kanban & cards